IntermediateAnalytics

 Is consent required for data collection under CCPA?

-CCPA does not require explicit consumer consent for data collection but mandates transparency and the right to opt-out of data sales.
+CCPA does not require explicit consumer consent for data collection; however, it mandates transparency regarding data practices and provides consumers with the right to opt-out of data sales.
+Businesses must inform consumers about their data collection practices clearly.

 How is CCPA enforced?